karol-maciaszek/shortigin/README.md

 ### Hasura GraphQL engine

 Hasura is a GraphQL engine that connects to the Postgres database and provides a GraphQL API.
-It is a great tool for quickly building a GraphQL API.
 I chose it because of the following reasons:

-- It provides CRUD GraphQL operation out-of-a-box
+- Provides CRUD GraphQL operation out-of-a-box
+- Permissions - it allows to define permissions in a declarative way, they are enforced at the SQL query level
+- Real-time updates through websockets with subscriptions
+- Allowed me to focus on project specific business logic, not on the boilerplate code
+  - the backend service is very thin, it only contains two endpoints (slug generation and URL validation)

 ### GraphQL